 in VTAM, APPC, NCP, EP and TCP/IP.

-In 2000 I left the test organization and formally moved into the
+In 2000 I left the test organization and formally returned to a design role,

-Development team where my primary area of responsibility was z/VM security.
+where my primary area of responsibility was z/VM security, including RACF/VM

 In the Fall of 2010, I left z/VM Development, joining IBM System z Lab Services as

 a z/VM and Linux consultant.
-I now work directly with customers on a variety
+I now work directly with IBM clients on a variety

-In addition to my technical responsibilities, I have taken on the role
+In addition to my technical responsibilities, I have taken on the self-appointed

-of ombudsman.
-That is, I pay attention to what you, our clients, are saying
+That means that I pay attention to what you, our clients, are saying

 about z/VM.
-To that end, I monitor the public fora in which IBM, System z,
+To that end, I monitor the public communities in which IBM, System z,

 and z/VM are discussed.
 These include the